turkanamammadova/terraform-gcp-team3/README.md

 	Note: there is also `Default` VPC in GCP.
 Please find your newly created VPC

+   ### Database
+> Google Cloud SQL is managed database service and it allows us to run MySQL, PosgreSQL on GCloud.

    ### Autoscaling
  > For handling increasings in traffic dynamically we used Autoscaling.
 It's adding/reducing capacity.